Kong/kubernetes-ingress-controller/docs/guides/using-kongingress-resource.md

 ## Use KongIngress with Ingress resource

-Kong will strip the path defined in the Ingress rule before proxying the request to the service.
+By default, Kong will proxy the entire path to the service.
 This can be seen in the real path value in the above response.

-We can configure Kong to not strip out this path and to only respond to GET requests for this particular Ingress rule.
+We can configure Kong to strip out the part of the path defined in the Ingress rule and to only respond to GET requests for this particular rule.

 To modify these behaviours, let's first create a KongIngress resource defining the new behaviour: